Skip to main content

 Written by Jeffry Juni

-Think of it as the bucket of responsibility.
+Think of it as the area of spend.

 • Materials